Preparing VM for Gluu Server Installation#

 DNS Name.
 This is the name that is used to access the Gluu Server.

-You should now be able to ssh to the server and proceed with the installation.
+SSH to the server and proceed with the installation.

 Linode Virtual Machines (VM) use a custom kernel which is not supported by the Gluu Server, therefore the kernel must be updated before the Gluu Server can be installed in a Linode VM.
 The following steps will guide you through kernel update in the Linode VM.